 |Theory Assessment||Practical Assessment|

 Part 1: Combination of Moves.
-Film a combination of 5 moves from the course syllabus.
+Film a continuous combination of 5 moves from the course syllabus.
+The entry and exit from the moves can count towards the total number – we will be looking for a minimum of three belay-specific skills within your video.

 Part 2: Core Moves Technique and Execution.
 Film each of the core course moves.